heistp/irtt/README.md

 		 and use.
 	 - IRTT has a three-way handshake to prevent test traffic redirection from spoofed source IPs.
-	 - IRTT can fill the payload (if included) with random data.
+	 - IRTT can fill the payload (if included) with random or arbitrary data.

 2) Why does `irtt client` use `-l` for packet length instead of following ping and using `-s` for size?